 — ESPN NOLA 100.3 FM (@ESPNRadioNOLA) October 20, 2018

 - A Weary Traveler

-Voice of the Green Wave Todd Graffagnini talks about Tulane athletics.
-Fletcher Mackel tips-off hour two of the Sports Hangover talking about the landing spots for Anthony Davis.
-Lee Sterling gives his odds on March Madness.
-Tim Grubbs closes out the show talking about the Baby Cakes.
-Hour 1 – Todd Graffagnini Voice of the …
+Fletcher Mackel tips-off hour one of the Sports Hangover talking about the Pelicans introductory press conference.
+Guerry Smith gives his take on Tulane athletics.
+Robert Emmett starts off hour two talking about the British Open.
+Voice of the Cakes Tim Grubbs closes out the show talking about the Baby Cakes.
+Hour 1 – Fletcher Mackel, …